-The best way to ensure you are correctly weighted is by floating on the surface at eye level with a BCD that is completely empty.
+To ensure you correctly weighted before your dive, you’ll want to perform a scuba buoyancy check.
+The best way to do this is by floating on the surface at eye level with a BCD that is completely empty.
 Inhaling should make you rise up while exhaling should make you sink down at least until you are submerged enough that your eyes are underwater.

 Trim is the name given to a steady and flat position under the water.
 To do this, you need to get yourself into the best position underwater, with your body flat, fins pointing out behind you and your knees bent to 90-degrees.

 This is such a good position because you have the smallest surface area and therefore, are more streamlined.
 Combining this with frog kicks will enable you to glide and kick effectively through the water.

 5. Enroll in a Peak Performance Buoyancy Specialty Course